best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ## Running a logistic regression model

+When running a logistic regression model in sparklyr using `ml_generalised_linear_regression`, it is sufficient to prepare the data and deal with missing values as shown above before running the model.
+The function will automatically encode categorical variables without user input.

+However, using the `Spark ML` functions for logistic regression in PySpark requires the user to encode any categorical variables in the dataset so they can be represented numerically before running the regression model.
+Typically this is done using a method called **one-hot encoding**.
+One category is selected as the reference category and new columns are created in the data for each of the other categories, assigning a 1 or 0 for each row depending on whether that entry belongs to that category or not.

+For example, `specialservicetypecategory` has four unique values: Animal Rescue From Below Ground, Animal Rescue From Height, Animal Rescue From Water, and Other Animal Assistance.
+If "Animal Rescue From Water" was our reference category, we could create new columns for the other three categories and assign a 0 or 1 for each row depending on which category the individual record belonged to.
+If an entry was categorised as "Animal Rescue From Water", a 0 would be assigned to all three newly created columns.

+This is done implicitly by the `ml_generalised_linear_regression` function in sparklyr, but in PySpark we will need to make use of the `StringIndexer` and `OneHotEncoderEstimator` feature transformers to prepare the data first.
+Additionally, running the regression model in PySpark requires us to assemble all of the predictor variables into a single `features` column using the `VectorAssembler` feature transformer.

 <details>
 <summary><b>Python Explanation</b></summary>

+First, we will need to encode the categorical variables.
+This can be done in two stages.
+The first uses the `StringIndexer` feature trasnformer to
 Steps:
 - Encode any categorical variables
   - Use `StringIndexer` and `OneHotEncoder` from `pyspark.ml.feature` to deal with each categorical variable individually.